CrazzyChris/OfficeBettingRuby/README.md

 * Game creation, handling its attributes and some basic methods around them

 ###Next in queue is:
-* Method to assign score to match in Game class
+* Method to assign score must validate the format of score
 * User creation, attributes handling and methods for them
 * Placing bets by users
 * Assigning points for bets based on compare with score method